25prabhu10/notes/docs/Languages/Markdown/Markdown_Reference.md

 | zebra stripes |    are neat     |            $1 |
 ```

-A colon on the left-most side indicates a left-aligned column; a colon on the right-most side indicates a right-aligned column; a colon on both sides indicates a center-aligned column.
+A colon on the left-most side indicates a left-aligned column; a colon on the right-most side indicates a right-aligned column; a colon on both sides indicates a center-aligned column

 ### Footnotes